Opinion

 How To Stop Online Gaming Racism

-Online racism in games is a constant thing that comes up almost everyday.
+Online racism in games is a constant thing that comes up almost everyday, it is not fair that some people are not able to play today because of these reasons.
 I can not even count how many times I have heard a derogatory word spoken or typed because someone is doing poorly.
 Racism happens from Counter-Strike: Source to Xbox Live games that connect online, so it does not feel like an isolated event.
 Well it is obvious that racism is in games but what can we do as individuals to stop or discourage it?
 Here is a situation that happened to me while I was in a Counter-Strike: Source clan (I removed the clan name because I spoke to the clan leader afterwards and he supported what I had to say) and the steps I took to resolve the problem:

 I am resigning from the clan with much regret.
 Before I explain why I know there are a couple of ways you can react.
 The most obvious way will be who cares I have a lot of people that want to join.
 The next is he is blowing it out of proportion or he needs to relax.
 The last is to take it in and think about it but that rarely happens.